 Are your fire exits secure, can they sometimes be used for the wrong purpose?

-For more information about Fastlane Door Detective or our range of Fastlane turnstiles and applications, or to arrange a private product demonstration at our showroom in Feltham, West London, please get in touch with our team on +44 (0)20 8890 5550 or email firstname.lastname@example.org.
+For more information about Fastlane Door Detective, or our range of turnstiles and applications, or to schedule a private product demonstration at our showroom in Feltham, West London, please contact the team at +44 (0)20 8890 5550 or email firstname.lastname@example.org.